scottswezey/WP-Comment-Killer/wp-comment-killer/readme.txt

 Your web host may have.
 Check with them, and contact them for support.
 That said, this is very easy to disable and remove if you've fixed your spam bot issue.

 == Changelog ==

+= 2.0.2 =
+* Update to reflect compatibility with WordPress 4.1.
+* Update copyright date.
+* No other changes.

 = 2.0.1 =
 * Removed manual-force-activation.php